marcsous/unwrap/README.md

 Instructions

-1. Put all files in the same directory
+1. Put the @unwrap folders in the path.
-2. mex unwrap2.cpp
-3. mex unwrap3.cpp
+2. That's it - ready to go.